-For the reference cyclic creep tests, a servo hydraulic machine was used with a trapezoidal waveform defined to control a platform that periodically supports the weight, where the frequency was set to 0.04 Hz.
+For the reference cyclic creep tests, a servo hydraulic machine was used with a trapezoidal waveform defined to control a platform that periodically supports the weight.
+The frequency was set at 0.04 Hz.
 Two photographs were taken for each cycle, one at unloaded phase and another at loaded phase, being then processed with DIC.